stefan-vv/llm_project/README.md

 7. Vector db search using the embedded user query/prompt using `llm_api/llm_infra/context_data_retriever/context_data_retriever_controller.py` should yield the context information
 8. Using the`llm_api/llm_infra/model/model_api_controller.py` the model is called with the provided context and prompt, yielding the model output
 9. The server send back the output or prints it

+**NOTE**: The jira data of the user should be read from the db but not sure yet how it should be provided to the model.
+Perhaps it should follow the same treatment as the context data and provided as additional context?